chrizzzer/gopherchat_alb/README.md

 # gopherchat
 A peer-to-peer command line chat application built using golang.
-For science!
+Original version by albrow.